3mdeb/news-and-ideas/blog/content/post/2020-09-07-trenchboot-multiboot2-support.md

 of used hardware platform, feel free to
 [book a call with us](https://calendly.com/3mdeb/consulting-remote-meeting) or drop us email to `contact<at>3mdeb<dot>com`.
-If you are interested in similar content feel free to [sign up to our newsletter](http://eepurl.com/doF8GX).
+If you are interested in similar content feel free to [sign up for our newsletter](https://newsletter.3mdeb.com/subscription/PW6XnCeK6).